papyri/site-docs/checklist.md

  * III, Demotische Inschriften und Papyri, ed.
 W. Spiegelberg.
 Berlin 1932.
 Stelae etc. nos.
 50023-50057; papyri nos.
 50058—50165.
 [Online: archive.org](https://archive.org/details/SpiegelbergIII)

 ### P.Cair.Cat.
 = _Greek Papyri, Catalogue général des antiquités égyptiennes du Musée du Caire, Nos.
 10001—10869_, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
 Oxford 1903.
 Not a publication of papyri, but a list and short description of papyri in the Cairo Museum.
 Texts are given only for Nos.
 10696, 10735, and 10736.
-There is a concordance to those that have been published at ZPE 91 (1992) 95—98 and CdÉ 72 (1997) 305f.; HGV presents a current concordance: <http://www.rzuser.uni-heidelberg.de/~gv0/Texte/P.Cair./P.Cair._Cat.html>.
-[MF 2.30; rp.
-AMH, OZ] [Online: archive.org](https://archive.org/details/greekpapyri00gren)
+There is a concordance to those that have been published at ZPE 91 (1992) 95—98 and CdÉ 72 (1997) 305f.; HGV presents a current concordance: <http://www.rzuser.uni-heidelberg.de/~gv0/Texte/P.Cair./P.Cair._Cat.html>. &#91;MF 2.30; rp.
+AMH, OZ&#93; [Online: archive.org](https://archive.org/details/greekpapyri00gren)

 ### P.Cair.Goodsp.
 = _Greek Papyri from the Cairo Museum_, ed.
 E.J.
 Goodspeed.
 Chicago 1902.
 (University of Chicago, Decennial Publications, from vol. V).
 Includes twelve papyri from the collection of the Rev. J.R.
 Alexander (now in the collection of Westminster School, London) and three of Goodspeed's; all are numbered consecutively.
 Nos.
 1—30.
 [MF 2.27; rp.
 CG] See also P.Chic. and P.Kar.Goodsp.
 For the Goodspeed papyrus collection see ZPE 16 (1975) 27—32. {ddb:p.cair.goodsp} [Online: archive.org](http://archive.org/details/greekpapyrifromc00goodrich)